What’s Scanning Sonar?

 The basic concept here is that higher frequencies generally give you better clarity and resolution, but do not penetrate as deeply as lower frequencies.
-The Lowrance StructureScan HD, for example, has a maximum side-scan range of 600', using 455kHz and trolling slowly through the water at 2-8mph.
-Its maximum depth is 300'.
-This is typical range for these side-scan units—two football fields on each side of your boat—exponentially multiplying the bottom coverage over conventional sonar.
+The Lowrance StructureScan HD, for example, has a maximum side-scan range of 600 feet, using 455kHz and trolling slowly through the water at 2 to 8mph.
+Its maximum depth is 300 feet.
+This is the typical range for these side-scan units—two football fields on each side of your boat—exponentially multiplying the bottom coverage over conventional sonar.

-This technology is great for looking into shallow water and finding structure; brush piles, docks, channels, and other ledges, humps and bumps where fish hide.
-You can observe from a distance, and when you see something interesting, easily create a waypoint on your GPS-interfaced display for later reference.
+This technology is great for looking into shallow water and finding structures where fish hide such as brush piles, docks, channels, and other ledges, humps and bumps.
+You can observe from a distance and when you see something interesting, easily create a waypoint on your GPS-interfaced display for later reference.
 Or you can move in quietly and drop your hook.

 Side-scanning sonar fills the bottom of this screen.
 Upper right is down-scanning sonar.
 Upper left is CHIRP sonar.
 This screenshot is from a Lowrance SonarHub module, networked with an HDS gen3 display.

 You can easily customize what you see onscreen on your fishfinder with just a few quick drag-and-drop motions on the touchscreen.
 Many anglers will show their side-scan image full-width across their display.
-They’ll also have traditional 50/200kHz sonar, which still is superior for displaying big fish arches in a way most fishermen find familiar, and down-looking scanning sonar.
+They will also have traditional 50/200kHz sonar, which is still superior for displaying big fish arches in a way most fishermen find familiar, and down-looking scanning sonar.

-With CHIRP or without, side-scanning sonar is here to stay, and can help you locate the fish and stay on them.
-It’s a great new tool for any angler who fishes in less than 600’ of water.
+With CHIRP or without, side-scanning sonar is here to stay and can help you locate the fish while staying on them.
+It’s a great new tool for any angler who fishes in less than 600 feet of water.

 Three-Dimensional Scanning Sonar

-The newest type, three-dimensional scanning sonar, also operates at high frequencies, but adds a multi-beam scanning transducer with multiple receiving elements.
-It produces three-dimensional, 180° high-resolution images.
-The Lowrance StructureScan® 3D sonar module and the Garmin Panoptix™ PS30 Down Transducer are examples of this type.
+The newest type, three-dimensional scanning sonar, also operates at high frequencies but adds a multi-beam scanning transducer with multiple receiving elements.
+It produces three-dimensional, 180 degree high-resolution images.
+The Lowrance StructureScan® 3D sonar module and the Garmin Panoptix™ PS30 Down Transducer are examples of this type of sonar.
 You can manipulate the 3D images on your screen and pan, tilt or rotate the image to change perspective.
 The images are simple to interpret.
-You can even watch your lure or bait, and the fish inspecting it, in real time!
+You can even watch your lure or bait and the fish inspecting it in real time!

-3D scanning sonar lets you easily understand where fish and fish-holding structure are located in relation to your boat.
-By slowly idling over a potential fishing area with the wide, 180° scanning range, you can quickly search for key areas and cover such as abrupt depth changes, points, ditches, rock piles, brush piles, weed beds, standing timber or wrecks.
+3D scanning sonar allows you to easily understand where fish and fish-holding structures are located in relation to your boat.
+By slowly idling over a potential fishing area with the wide, 180 degree scanning range, you can quickly search for key areas and cover abrupt depth changes, points, ditches, rock piles, brush piles, weed beds, standing timber or wrecks.

 Steerable 3D Scanning Sonar

 ForwardScan transducer shows shallow water ahead!
 It aims forward of your boat.
-The yellow line is the warning line; red indicates dangerous shoaling.
+The yellow line is the warning line while red indicates dangerous shoaling.

-No survey of new sonar technology is complete without a discussion of new steerable transducers like the Simrad ForwardScan® and Garmin Panoptix™ PS31 Forward Transducer.
-You can aim these in any direction, as if you had a periscope looking down in the water.
+No survey of sonar technology is complete without a discussion of steerable transducers like the Simrad ForwardScan® and Garmin Panoptix™ PS31 Forward Transducer.
+You can aim these in any direction as if you had a periscope looking down in the water.